OpenWonderLabs/node-switchbot/README.md

 ---------------------------------------
 ## `SwitchbotDevice` object

-The `SwitchbotDevice` object represents a Switchbot device (Bot or Meter), which is created through the discovery process triggered by the [`Switchbot.discover()`](#Switchbot-discover-method) method.
+The `SwitchbotDevice` object represents a Switchbot device (Bot, Meter, Curtain, Contact or Motion), which is created through the discovery process triggered by the [`Switchbot.discover()`](#Switchbot-discover-method) method.

-Actually, the `SwitchbotDevice` object is an super class of the [`SwitchbotDeviceWoHand`](#SwitchbotDeviceWoHand-object) and `SwitchbotDeviceWoSensorTH` objects.
+Actually, the `SwitchbotDevice` object is a super class of the [`SwitchbotDeviceWoHand`](#SwitchbotDeviceWoHand-object) and `SwitchbotDeviceWoSensorTH` objects.
 The [`SwitchbotDeviceWoHand`](#SwitchbotDeviceWoHand-object) object represents a Bot, the `SwitchbotDeviceWoSensorTH` object represents a Meter.

-You can use the properties and methods described in this section on both Bot and Meter.
+You can use the properties and methods described in this section on Bot, Meter, Curtain, Contact and Motion.
 See the section "[`SwitchbotDeviceWoHand` object](#SwitchbotDeviceWoHand-object)" for the details of the functionalities available only on Bot.
 For now, `SwitchbotDeviceWoSensorTH` object has no additional functionality.

 ### Properties